 In addition to the Ireland House, there’s also the Joseph Brant Museum (1240 North Shore Blvd.
 E., Burlington ON) which is a replica of the original home of Joseph Brant ‘Thayendanegea’ (1742-1807).
 In 1798, the Mohawk and British captain was granted 3,450 acres at the ‘head-of-the-lake’ (Burlington Bay) by King George III, awarded for his services to the Crown during the Seven Years War and the American Revolution.
 The Museum opened to the public on May 22, 1942.
 The year 2012 marks the Museum’s 70th Anniversary making it the perfect time to brush up on your Brant background.

-Tours of both museums are available and you can visit MuseumsOfBurlington.com”> for more information.
+Tours of both museums are available; visit MuseumsOfBurlington.com for more information.